eficode-academy/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 multitool-5c8676565d-rc982   1/1       Running   0          3s
 ```

-Run an interactive shell inside the `multitool`-container in the pod with:
+Run an interactive shell inside the `network-multitool`-container in the pod with:

 ```shell
 $ kubectl exec -it multitool-5c8676565d-rc982 -c network-multitool -- bash